My Little Red Book: Release and reception

-In preparation and as publicity for What's New Pussycat?, Ascot Records issued "My Little Red Book" as a single on May 26, 1965 in the United States.
-It was release in place of Manfred Mann's contemporary UK single, "Oh No, Not My Baby", which had been a slight commercial failure, only reaching number 11 on the UK Singles Chart.
+In preparation for What's New Pussycat?, Ascot Records issued "My Little Red Book" as a single on May 26, 1965, in the United States.
+It was released in place of Manfred Mann's contemporary UK single, "Oh No, Not My Baby", which saw only modest success, only reaching number 11 on the UK Singles Chart.
 The B-side of the single, "What Am I Doing Wrong", was taken from "Oh No, Not My Baby", although the US version was edited to be shorter.
 What's New Pussycat? debuted on June 22, 1965.
 "My Little Red Book" is featured in a scene set in a discotheque where actors "Peter O'Toole and Paula Prentiss shake things up".
-Bacharach was allegedly extremely disappointed with the movie because of the way it treated his name and his songs, focusing primarily on "My Little Red Book" as it was not a central part of the movie compared to the title track.
+Bacharach was extremely disappointed with the movie because of the way it treated his name and his songs, focusing primarily on "My Little Red Book" as it was not a central part of the movie compared to the title track.